smulard/flask_mega/web-forms/README.md

 For this web-form, the Flask-WTF extension is used, which is a thin weapper around the WTForms package that nicely integrates it with Flask.

+The Flask-WTF  extension uses Python classes to represent web forms.
+A form class simply defines the fields of the form as class variables.
+The file, app/forms.py module stores the web form classes.
+It defines a user login form, which asks the user to enter a username and a password.
+It also uncludes a "remember me" check box, and a submit button.

 ### To run the application
 The application will exist in a _package_.
 In Pythonm a sub-directory for that includes a `__init__.py` file is considered a package, and can be imported.